ljanyst/ghostscad/README.md

 you to use the full power of a real programming language and use the rendering capabilities of OpenSCAD.

-Requires GO 1.17.
+It requires GO 1.17.

 Example
 -------

 GhostSCAD aims to minimize the boilerplate but, since it uses a general purpose programming language, there is still some.
+First, you need to create a Go module for your project and add GhostSCAD to it:

+    mkdir design; cd design
+    go mod init example.com/design
+    go get github.com/ljanyst/ghostscad

-Here's an example rendering a sphere of radius 10 and producing the appropriate OpenSCAD model in the `main.scad`
+Here's an example rendering a sphere of radius 10 and producing the appropriate OpenSCAD model in the `main.scad` file:
-file:

 ```golang
 package main